Participant Information Sheet (PIS)

 4. The Participant Information Sheet is to remain the property of the participant and a copy of the signed Consent Form must also be provided to them.

 5. Use simple plain English language (Australian not USA).
 Unit measurements must be reported in metric.
 Use the term ‘participant’ and not ‘subject’ throughout.
-See National Statement on Ethical Conduct in Human Research (2007) Section 2.2.3 and 5.2.6.
+See National Statement on Ethical Conduct in Human Research (2007 incorporating all updates) Section 2.2.3 and 5.2.6.

 6. The Participant Information Sheet must be translated by a registered translation service if non-English speaking participants are to be recruited and in accordance with the TGA Note for Guidance on Good Clinical Practice July 2009.
 Plans must be in place for conducting the consent discussion in the language understandable to the participant, and for ongoing communication with the participant throughout the research and in case of emergency.

 7. If the study participant is unable to read or if their legal representative is unable to read an impartial witness should be present during the entire informed consent discussion.
 Refer to clause 4.8.9 of the TGA Note for Guidance on Good Clinical Practice July 2009.

 8. The research study title must be included on each page along with the date, page and version number.

 9. Highlight in bold the section that advises participants to ask as many questions as possible.